dudeperf3ct/dudeperf3ct.github.io/_posts/2018-11-12-Buliding-machines-that-learn-and-think-like-people.md

 ## Introduction

-The field of AI has a lot of stories about <span class='red'>it's booms and busts.</span>
+The field of AI has a lot of stories about it's<span class='red'> booms and busts.</span> In last few years, there seems to be an exponential progress.
+Much of this progress has come from recent advances in the field of "deep learning" in many domains spanning object detection, recognition, segmentation, speech recognition, synthesis and control.
+It all began one fine summer when Krizhevsky et al (2012) trained a deep convolutional neural network (CNN) that nearly halved the previous state-of-the-art (SOTA) error rate on most challenging benchmark in image classification contest (ImageNet) organized by Stanford Vision Lab.